By: Jeff Atwater

 I have instructed Florida's insurance consumer advocate (ICA), Robin Westcott, to play an active role in the selection of the consultant and review of the results to ensure all factors are properly evaluated and consumers are fairly represented in the process.

-In October, automobile insurers must make a rate filing showing a reduction of at least 10 percent in rates, or provide a detailed explanation as to why they were unable to provide their policyholders with such a reduction.
+In October, automobile insurers must make a rate filing showing a reduction in rate of at least 10 percent or provide a detailed explanation as to why they were unable to provide their policyholders with such a reduction.

 The bulk of the PIP reforms passed this session go into effect in January 2013.
 These reforms will allow consumers to get the care they need following an accident while ensuring that only legitimate claims are paid.
 In short, these new provisions help return PIP to its original mission — to provide emergency care following an auto accident for those who may not have other health care options regardless of who is at fault.

 These are the reforms that I believe will get at the root of the abuses occurring in the current PIP system and will go a long way in reducing your automobile insurance rates.